CyrusNajmabadi/lang-design/CollectionLiteralsNaturalType.md

 In the absence of a constructible collection target type, a collection literal can have a natural type.

-The natural type of a collection literal is some `List<T>` where the `T` is determined based in the following fashion:
+The natural type of a collection literal is some `List<T>` where the `T` is determined based on the elements in the literal (if present), or the usage of the collection if not.

 1. For a non-empty literal `[e_1, ..s_n]` the element type `T` is determined from the best common type of: